 - All pupils must arrive to lessons within 3 minutes of the bell. - Any pupil arriving after 3 minutes must be recorded as late.
-The time that they arrive after the 3 minute - "grace" must be recorded on Class Charts using the late button. - If a pupil receives x3 or more late faults in a week they will be issued an afterschool detention for the next available Thursday. - Pupil punctuality will be recorded and monitored by Pastoral Teams every week.
-Where a consistent pattern emerges of poor punctuality and/or work/lesson avoidance, a Punctuality Concern Letter (see appendix) will be issued to the pupil and parents/guardians.
-This will also mean: - Punctuality report if pupils fail to comply whilst on report they will receive a 30 minute detention after school. - Staff should use their professional judgement as required.
+The time that they arrive after the 3 minute "grace" must be recorded on Class Charts using the late button. - If a pupil receives x3 or more late faults in a week they will be issued an afterschool detention for the next available Thursday. - Pupil punctuality will be recorded and monitored by Pastoral Teams every week.
+Where a consistent pattern emerges of poor punctuality and/or work/lesson avoidance, a report (please see 15.0) will be issued to the pupil and parents/guardians. - Punctuality report if pupils fail to comply whilst on report, they will receive a 30 minute detention after school. - Staff should use their professional judgement as required.